githubkusi/KidsCalc/readme.md

 ## Installation

     docker build -t kids-calc .
-	docker run -it kids-calc
+    docker run -e RHASSPY_URI=my-rhasspy:12101 -it kids-calc

+Replace *my-rhasspy* with your Rhasspy instance
 ## Setup
-This service expects a running Rhasspy instance in the same network.
-It listens for intents on
+This service listens for intents on

-    ws://localhost:12101/api/events/intent
+    ws://RHASSPY_URI/api/events/intent

-The following sentences need to be trained in Rhasspy
+The following intents/sentences need to be trained in Rhasspy

    [CalcStart]
 	Rechnen

 	[CalcAnswer]